-$See \ {\tt PolicyClass.get_action_values} \ for \ details.$
+See PolicyClass.get_action_values for details.

 - allow_white_space_in_action If True, allow whitespace in action values.
-See PolicyClass.get_action_values for details. - write_to_audit_log If True, augment the audit log with the names of all policies whose action values are returned classmethod admin(g, action, realm)
+See PolicyClass.get action values for details. - write_to_audit_log If True, augment the audit log with the names of all policies whose action values are returned classmethod admin(g, action, user_obj=None)

 Match admin policies with an action and, optionally, a realm.
 Assumes that the currently logged-in user is an admin, and throws an error otherwise.
-Policies will be matched against the admin's username and adminrealm, and optionally also the provided user realm.
-The client IP is matched implicitly. :param g: context object :param action: the policy action :param realm: the user realm against which policies should be matched.
-Can be None. :type realm: str or None :rtype: Match classmethod admin_or_user(g, action, realm)
+Policies will be matched against the admin's username and adminrealm, and optionally also the provided user_obj on which the admin is acting The client IP is matched implicitly. :param g: context object :param action: the policy action :param user_obj: the user against which policies should be matched.
+Can be None. :type user_obj: User or None :rtype: Match classmethod admin_or_user(g, action, user_obj)

 Depending on the role of the currently logged-in user, match either scope=ADMIN or scope=USER policies.
-If the currently logged-in user is an admin, match policies against the username, adminrealm and the given user realm.
+If the currently logged-in user is an admin, match policies against the username, adminrealm and the given user_obj on which the admin is acting.
 If the currently logged-in user is a user, match policies against the username and the given realm.
-The client IP is matched implicitly. :param g: context object :param action: the policy action :param realm: the given realm :rtype: Match any (write_to_audit_log=True)
+The client IP is matched implicitly. :param g: context object :param action: the policy action :param user_obj: the user_obj on which the administrator is acting :rtype: Match allowed(write_to_audit_log=True)